 The tool created from this project takes the raw Landsat 8 OLI data, goes through the data processing procedure outlined in the Data Processing section, and outputs two maps.
 The tool is called the Chesapeake Bay Chlorophyll Hotspot Identifier, or the CBCHI.

 Future Work Among the reasons the first method did not produce good results is the quality of the data.
 It’s necessary to obtain data that is more consistent throughout the set in order to find a good regression model.
 Another possibility is the size of our data set.
-Compared to the entire area this project was meant to address, the data available covered a fraction of the whole region.
+Compared to the study area, the data available covered a fraction of the whole region.
 Figure 5 addresses the regions of the entire study area versus the data collection area.

 One method that might prove interesting to try addresses the resolution of the Landsat 8 OLI data and the VIMS data cruise data.
 The method involves averaging the chlorophyll values of multiple cruise data points in one pixel of the Landsat 8 OLI.
 This would be an attempt to reduce the potential skewing of the regression model due to the inconsistent distribution of the original Landsat 8 OLI and cruise data.
 This would produce one cruise data point per Landsat 8 OLI pixel and might produce a better regression model.